sudopotito/geo_extension/template/README.md

 - Author information.
 - Mention if any custom fields were added.

-Your PR helps improve the experience for users around the world — and you’ll be credited as a contributor in the project.
+Your PR helps improve the experience for frappe users around the world — and you’ll be credited as a contributor in the project.

 ---